adelphi-ed-tech/au-courses/courses/web-programming.md

-This course builds on CSC 602 to move beyond basic programming concepts; students will gain expertise in building more complex computer programs, over many iterations.
-At the end of the course, students will be able to design educationally sound web-based learning media, solve moderately complex problems using OOP, collaborate on programming projects, and identify methods for teaching programming and web development.
+This course builds on CSC 602 to move beyond basic programming concepts; students will gain expertise in building more complex computer programs, over several iterations.
+At the end of the course, students will be able to design educationally sound web-based learning media, solve moderately complex problems using OOP and functional programming paradigms, collaborate on team programming projects, and identify methods for _teaching_ programming and web development.

 Specific teaching and learning goals include: